-Educate and navigate
+1. Educate and navigate

-Tap into your university
+2. Tap into your university's resources

-We don’t have to tell you that TTOs are doing more with less and trying to make one plus one equal three.
-There are ways to accomplish this – if your university has graduate business and law schools, tap into them!
+If your university has graduate business and law schools, tap into them!
 Cross functional work between colleges creates an ad hoc incubator while providing opportunity for students of different disciplines to apply their principles to help research success.

-Step outside the federal funding box
+3. Step outside the federal funding box

 A lot of research gets lost on the road to product development for a many reasons, one is funding.
 While many universities rely on federal funding at their main source of income, there are other places to tap into that can help provide the resources needed for emerging technology to be transformed to product like angel investors, gap funds, SBIR, private interest groups, industry to name a few.

-Expand and nurture your network
+4. Expand and nurture your network

 A much talked about topic in business and development is, networking.
 The reason it is discussed in such length and detail is because it is important.
 While the obvious, create a network outside of your university, is important.
 What can be overlooked is expanding and nurturing your internal network to discover opportunities.
 Say for example a corporation has inquired regarding a spin out, what if the person who handles licensing has something of interest but doesn’t know?
 Taking a holistic internal relationship approach can help both upstream and downstream activities.